Taimur-Shabbir/salary-prediction/README.md

+# Introduction

-# Problem exposition, Business Value and Data
+## Problem exposition and Business Value

 This project aims to predict salaries for job postings given a set of features that include but is not limited to Degree Requirement, Industry of Job, Miles From Metropolis and Major Required.
 Thus, it is a supervised learning, regression task.